clars002/Crossword-Backtracking/README.md

 ## File Structure
 Three (3) puzzles are supplied in resources/puzzles, namely mini.txt, larger.txt, and heart.txt, with the first two being relatively trivial/simple compared to the last.
 Two (2) word lists are supplied in resources/words, namely mini_words.txt and words.txt, with the latter being fairly comprehensive and the former being extremely small (and insufficient for all of the supplied puzzles except mini.txt).

+### Supplying Your Own Puzzles/Word Lists
+Puzzles and word lists can be anywhere, so long as you supply the requisite paths via the args discussed above.

+Both are expected to be text files.
+Word lists should be solely populated with one word per line and can contain an arbitrary number of words.
+Note that the program does not expect, and cannot account for, words longer than 45 characters long.
+Words are expected to be lowercase only with no capitalization.

+The general line for a puzzle file should look like the following:
+`a,b,c,d,e`
+> where a is the variable's number (specified by the puzzle), b is its orientation (0 for across, 1 for down), c is its starting x coordinate, d is its starting y coordinate, and e is its length.
+Predetermined letters can be added as extra constraints by first adding the following line:
+`[Letters]`
+followed by an arbitrary number of lines of the form:
+`a,b,c`
+> where a and b are the are the respective x and y coordinates, and c is the letter itself (lowercase is expected).